cheleb/scalaio-fullstack/pages/04_tapir.md

-# Tapir 101 by SoftwareMill
+# Controller: Tapir 101 by SoftwareMill

 First step is to define the API endpoints as <span v-mark="{type:'circle', color:'orange', at:0, delay:2000}">values</span>.